interactive-learning-algos/interactive-learning-algos.github.io/syllabus.md

 4. **Imitation Learning & Applications to Robotics:** Learning from demonstrations.
 Behavioral cloning, DAgger, and inverse RL.
 5. **RL from Human Feedback & Applications to Language Modeling:** Learning from preferences.
 PPO, DPO, SPO.

+## Learning Objectives
+1. Understand the algorithmic foundations of interactive learning: online learning, game-solving, and RL.
+2. Understand the challenges (and solutions) that arise when scaling these foundational techniques to real-world imitation learning and RLHF problems.
+3. Being able to apply concepts from the course to solve novel interactive learning problems.

 ## Logistics
 - **Title**: Algorithmic Foundations of Interactive Learning, Spring 2025
 - **Course Number**: 17-740
 - **Lecture**: 11:00AM--12:20PM EST, Tues & Thurs
 - **Office Hours**: 2:00PM--3:00PM EST, Friday
 - **Location**: TBD

+## Lecture Recordings
+We aim to publicly release lecture recordings / scribe notes within a few weeks of the corresponding class.
+However, we still expect students to attend lectures and will grade them accordingly.

 ## Prerequisites
 This is a theory-oriented course, intended for graduate students and advanced undergraduates and therefore requires mathematical maturity.
 The (informal) prerequisite is familiarity with machine learning, algorithms, optimization, probability, and standard proof techniques.
 Prior coursework in these topics will helpful -- we recommend students have taken a graduate-level machine learning course (e.g. 36-705, 10-715).